pusher/docs/docs/beams/guides/publishing-to-multiple-devices.md

 ---
-title: Publishing to multiple devices
+title: Pusher Beams Docs | Publish notifications to many devices
+description: Use the Device Interests feature with Pusher Beams to easily publish a notification to multiple devices.
 layout: beams.njk
 eleventyNavigation:
   parent: Guides